A complete list of things to do in Mostar whether you are just coming on a day trip or staying in Mostar for a few days.

 Since you do not have to catch the return bus on the same day, you’ll have plenty of time to find your favourite spot for the evening, at the local cafe serving delicious red wine for 1.5€ and turning on the cold mist on a hot evening.

-If you stay a little longer you will have plenty of time to take trips to local natural wonders and take a bus with locals.
+If you stay a little longer you will have plenty of time to take awesome day trips from Mostar to local natural wonders and take a bus with locals.

 So stay a little longer …